-Full-time registration is 3 to 5.5 units of credit in a semester.
-Students taking more than 5.5 units or fewer than 3 units may be subject to a per unit charge.
+Full-time registration is 3 to 5.5 units of credit per semester.
+Students taking more than 5.5 units or fewer than 3 units are subject to a per unit charge.
 Tuition and fees are listed on the NU-Q website.
 Rates are subject to change without notice, and increases should be expected in subsequent years.
 For tuition purposes, "course" refers to course credit.
 Some course offerings carry more than 1 course credit.